Stash-Ex/stash-protocol/README.md

 # Deploy Stash Protocol
 This section details how to deploy the stash protocol locally, how to create a stash, and how to claim one.
 Tools are provided to compute the HashChain and any shortstring encoding.

-See the [Metacache extension]() for an application that makes use of the protocol.

 ## Prepare Environment
 Install [Nile](https://github.com/OpenZeppelin/nile)